-This coverage addresses the needs of travelers who have pre-existing medical conditions.
-The coverage is actually in the form of an exclusion waiver because travel insurance plans automatically exclude coverage for pre-existing medical conditions.
+This coverage addresses the needs of travelers who have medical conditions.
+This type of coverage is actually in the form of an exclusion waiver because travel insurance plans automatically exclude coverage for pre-existing medical conditions.

 Let us tell you a story